 Fun focal points

 It’s likely that your utility room may not have a window, which can mean it feels smaller and darker.
 In this instance, why not create your own focal point to give you something interesting to look at whilst folding your laundry?
 A print can inject a little fun into the space and provides something to look at whilst you’re washing and folding.

-We love these graphic decorative wall panels that bring the city skyline inside!
+We love these feature wall panels that bring the space to life!
 The utility room is a part of the house that you can really get creative with and let your imagination run wild, so why not opt for a bold pattern on the walls?